openstax/cnx-automation/README.md

 > Note: The [Run the tests](#run-the-tests) section covers how to pass arguments to tox in order to target specific tests

 ## How to run the tests locally

-### Clone the repository

-If you have cloned this project already then you can skip this, otherwise you'll need to clone this repo using Git.
-If you do not know how to clone a GitHub repository, check out this [help page][git-clone] from GitHub.

 ### Install dependencies